Charleston Wrongful Death Attorneys

 The statute of limitations to file a wrongful death claim in South Carolina is three years from the date of your loved one’s passing.
 This means you have only three years to file a claim or you will most likely lose your right to file and recover compensation.
 This statute can be extended to six years if the wrongful death occurred because of medical malpractice.
 For example, if your loved one died in a car accident due to faulty brakes on behalf of the manufacturer, you would have three years from the time the accident occurred to file your case.

 It’s worth noting that the date of your loved one’s death may be different from the date they suffered the injuries that led to their passing.
 Exceptions to this rule exist that can change the amount of time you have to file.
-By consulting an attorney you may better understand the timeline for your specific case and what next steps should be taken.
+By consulting an attorney you may better understand the timeline for your specific claim and what next steps should be taken.

 - You may be liable for all the damages incurred (medical bills, etc.) because of the death of your loved one